✓ Updated April 2026

 Frequently Asked Questions

-When is the absolute best time to visit the Whitsundays to guarantee sunshine and calm seas, and what should I pack for it?
+When is the absolute best time to visit the Whitsundays to guarantee sunshine and calm waters, and what should I pack for it?

-What's the best way to get around the islands, and is it expensive?
+What's the best way to get between the islands, and are day trips really worth it, or should I stay on an island?

 What is the cheapest month to visit Whitsunday Islands, Australia?